jkhan-prog/End-to-End-ML-with-deployment---Detect-fabrication-fault/README.md

 # Detect-fabrication-fault-in-Semiconductor-Wafers
 Summary:
 End to end ML project with Deployment.
-Data pipleline is creted with data ingestion, data preprocessing, Model training and Model prediction
+Data pipleline is created with data ingestion, data preprocessing, Model training and Model prediction

 Problem Statement:
-Based on mutiple sensor readings during a Semiconductor wafer manufcaturing process, predict if a wafer can be calssified as good or bad
+Based on mutiple sensor readings during a Semiconductor wafer manufacturing process, predict if a wafer can be calssified as good or bad

 Solution(with approach):
 1. New data is first validated againgst existing schema(regex pattern for name, number/name/datatype of column, null vlaues)